literoselabs/Meadow/README.md

 - Temporary compute and storage nodes
 - Ability to move data through and to a temporary node
 - Benchmarks hardware for capabilties
+- API publishing and limiting capabilities
+- API gateway like a proxy with quota tracking
+- Remote desktop and serial port access to VMs
+- Environment parameter stores
+- Centralized logging

 - Configurable replication options
 - Good API
 - Web and CLI interfaces